Author | Tania Alonso

 The data indicate that the percentage of deaths through road traffic accidents in large cities is lower than in small cities.
 My theory is that this is related to congestion and density, which reduces the speed of traffic and favours the installation of more traffic lights.
 Another reason may be that it is easier and quicker to get to health centres.

-One of the issues that the inhabitants of cities are most concerned about is pollution and access to green areas.
+Two of the issues that the inhabitants of cities are most concerned about are [pollution](https://tomorrow.city/a/how-is-ocean-pollution-affecting-humans) and access to green areas

 We are beginning to analyse this factor.
 One of the theories we are considering is that pollution will lead to more cardiovascular and respiratory problems in inhabitants in large cities, but we have not been able to verify this yet.